 Concern about antibiotics

 The concern: Too much exposure to antibiotics could lead to resistance to their effects.
-Antibiotic use in farmed fish is said to have been reduced, but it is unclear just how much use is still occuring.
+Antibiotic use in farmed fish is said to have been reduced, but it’s unclear just how much use is still occurring.

 The bottom line: Farmed salmon comes with uncertainty about antibiotic use.
 Wild salmon does not.

 So, what’s for dinner?